eclipse-leshan/leshan/leshan-server-demo/webapp/README.md

 ```
 yarn serve
 ```
-This will start a dev server (based on webpack-dev-server ) that comes with Hot-Module-Replacement (HMR) working out of the box.
+This will start a dev serve that comes with Hot-Module-Replacement (HMR) working out of the box.
 Meaning now each time you modify a fronted webapp file, the modification will be automatically applied.
 So just edit your files and see the changes in your browser.
-_Note that :_ webapp is available on a different pot 8088 instead of default 8080. (see vue.config.js)
+_Note that :_ webapp is available on a different pot 8088 instead of default 8080. (see vite.config.js)

 ## To go further